What ICD-10 Codes are used for tick removal?

 - Tick-borne diseases are medical conditions transmitted to humans through the bite of infected ticks.
 Depending on the specific disease, they can cause various symptoms and health problems.

 - Lyme disease is one of the most common tick-borne illnesses.
 It begins with flu-like symptoms and a distinctive circular rash.
-Still, if left untreated, it can lead to serious complications, including nerve pain, heart rhythm issues, and brain or spinal cord inflammation.
+Still, if the healthcare provider doesn't come to a Lyme disease diagnosis and the condition is left untreated, it can lead to serious complications, including nerve pain, heart rhythm issues, and brain or spinal cord inflammation.

 - Another significant tick-borne disease is Rocky Mountain spotted fever.
 Although less common than Lyme disease, it can be severe, causing high fever, severe headache, muscle pain, and rash.
 Without prompt treatment, it could be fatal.